ansible/ansible/docsite/rst/intro_configuration.rst

 hostfile
 ========

-This is a deprecated setting since 1.9, please look at :ref:`inventory` for the new setting.
+This is a deprecated setting since 1.9, please look at :ref:`inventory_file` for the new setting.

 .. _host_key_checking: